 - Do not wear makeup.
 Some electrodes are on the face so this area must be clean in order to get a good connection.

 - Generally, you are encouraged to get a normal night’s sleep before the test unless instructed otherwise by your physician.
 Continue to take your regular medications and limit caffeine intake the day of your test.

 In The Morning

-You will be awakened in the morning between 6:20 am and 7:00 am, or earlier if you specify.
+You will be released between 5am and 6am.
 Our study requires that you get at least six hours of sleep.
 When you are awake, the electrodes will be removed.